yalelibrary/fluent-mc-client-example/README.md

 # Example MC Client using Apache Fluent

 ## Description
-Simple example using Apache Fluent to make a basic auth request to metadata cloud.
+Simple example using ~~Apache Fluent~~ HttpClient to make a basic auth request to metadata cloud.

 ### Quickstart
 ```bash